jmcnamara/rust_xlsxwriter/examples/Readme.md

   write simple array formulas.

 * `app_autofilter.rs` - An example of how to create autofilters with the `rust_xlsxwriter` library.
 An autofilter is a way of adding drop down lists to the headers of a 2D range of worksheet data.
 This allows users to filter the data based on simple criteria so that some data is shown and some is hidden.

 * `app_autofit.rs` - An example of using simulated autofit to automatically adjust the width of worksheet columns based on the data in the cells.

+* `app_background_image.rs` - An example of inserting a background image into a worksheet using `rust_xlsxwriter`.
+See also the `app_watermark.rs` example which shows how to set a watermark via the header image of a worksheet.
+That is the way that the Microsoft documentation recommends to set a watermark in Excel.

 * `app_chart.rs` - A simple chart example using the `rust_xlsxwriter`
   library.